Skip to Main Content

 Immigration Verification

 All U.S. employers must properly complete Form I-9 for each individual they hire for employment in the United States, including citizens and noncitizens.
 USCIS.gov/i-9.
-Massachusetts places no additional employment verification procedures on employers beyond Federal I-9 compliance.
+Massachusetts places no additional employment verification procedures on employers beyond federal I-9 compliance.
 There is no requirement to use E-Verify under Massachusetts state laws.

 Employment of Aliens

 It is unlawful for any employer to unknowingly employ any alien in the commonwealth of Massachusetts who is a student or visitor, or who has not been admitted to the United States for permanent residence, except those who are admitted under a work permit, or unless the employment of such alien is authorized by the U.S. Attorney General.
-An employer will not be deemed to have violated the law if they have made a bona fide inquiry into whether a person employed or referred to them is a citizen or an alien, and if an alien, whether they are lawfully admitted to the United States for permanent residence, admitted under a work permit, or authorized by the U.S. Attorney General.
+An employer will not be deemed to have violated the law if they have made a bona fide inquiry into whether a person employed or referred to them is a citizen or an alien, and if an alien, whether they are lawfully admitted to the United States for permanent residence, admitted under a work permit, or authorized by the U.S. Attorney General to accept employment.
 M.G.L. c.
 149 §19C.

 Drug Testing

 Massachusetts has not enacted any laws restricting drug testing by private employers.
-However,. in Webster v.
-Motorola, the Massachusetts Supreme Court held that an employer's random drug-testing policy must be weighed on a case-by-case basis by analyzing whether the employer's legitimate business interest in determining whether its employees are using drugs outweighs the employees' right to privacy.
+However, in Webster v.
+Motorola, the Massachusetts Supreme Court held that an employer's random drug testing policy must be weighed on a case-by-case basis by analyzing whether the employer's legitimate business interest in determining whether its employees are using drugs outweighs the employees' right to privacy.
 Webster v.
 Motorola, Inc., 418 Mass.
 425 (Mass.
 1994).
 In Webster, the court determined that testing was justified for some employees, whose performance of job duties while intoxicated by drugs would have involved a direct threat to the safety of others, damaged corporate property, and exposed the employer to corporate liability.
-See Id.
+Id.

 Jury Duty Leave and Compensation